dabergotzDesign/3-to-do-lists/to-do-list_react/README.md

 This To-Do-List in React was made after the Angular one.

-No tutorial was used for, references came from the react docs and research.
+No tutorial was used, references came from the react docs and research.

 --